On the number of ordinary lines determined by sets in complex space

 Define the random variable $X$ to be the number of rows satisfying Property 4, and note that we have It follows that there exists a matrix $A$ in which at least $1/3$ of the rows satisfy Property 4. \end{proof}

-To argue about the off diagonal entries of $M = A^*A$ (where $A= A(l))$, we will use the following notion of balanced rows.
+To argue about the off-diagonal entries of $M$, we will use the following notion of balanced rows.
 The main idea here is that, if there are many rows that are not balanced then we win in one of the Cauchy-Schwartz applications and, if many rows are balanced then we win from cancellations that show up via the different angles.

 \begin{definition}[$\eta$-balanced row] Given an $m\times n$ matrix $A$, we say a row $R_k$ is $\eta$-balanced for some constant $\eta$ if $\left||A_{ki}|^2 - |A_{kj}|^2\right| \leq \eta$, for every $i, j \in \supp(R_k)$.
-Otherwise we say that $R_k$ is $\eta$-unbalanced.
+Otherwise, we say that $R_k$ is $\eta$-unbalanced.
 When $\eta$ is clear from the context, we say that the row is balanced/unbalanced. \end{definition}

 \begin{lemma} There exists an absolute constant $c_0 > 0$ such that the following holds.
 Let $l$ be a line in $\CC^d$ and $\V_l = \{v_1, \dots v_r\}$ be points on $l$ with $r \geq 4$.
 Let $A = A(l)$ be the dependency matrix for $l$, defined in Lemma~\ref{le:dmatrix-line}, and $A^\prime$ a scaling of $A$ such that the $\ell_2$ norm of every row is $\alpha$.
 Let $M = A^{\prime*}A^\prime$.